-- > 37% are undertakings subject to NFRD; - > 9% are European undertakings not subject to NFRD; - > 27% are non-European undertakings (within the meaning of the 27 EU countries);
+- > 37% are undertakings subject to NFRD; - > 9% are European undertakings not subject to NFRD; - > 27% are non-European undertakings (within the meaning of the 27 EU countries); - ) the remainder (unlisted real assets including property, cash, and direct financing through green bonds) represents 28%.

-In 2022, the eligible proportion of activities was 13.0% (regulatory ratio) and 32.1% (voluntary ratio) for Groupama.
+In 2022, the eligible proportion of activities was 13.0%(regulatory ratio) and 32.1% (voluntary ratio) for Groupama.
 This year, the eligible proportion is 22% (regulatory ratio).
 The increase in this value can be attributed to, in addition to the fully eligible property as in 2022, the inclusion of deferred eligibility of undertakings in the portfolio.